BDC Hamburger Icon

 After going to the “Picture Format” tab, you’ll see the option to compress the image.

-1. Click on the picture.
-Under Picture Tools, select the Picture Format In the Adjust group, choose Compress Pictures.
+5. Click on the picture.
+Under Picture Tools, select the Picture Format in the Adjust group, then choose Compress Pictures.
+If you wish to compress only a single picture rather than all the pictures in the document, select Apply only to this picture.

 Select image resolution in Word